lizziepratt/lizziepratt.github.io/_pages/about.md

 permalink: /
 path: /
 date: 2025-12-12
-last_modified_at: 2026-3-31
+last_modified_at: 2026-9-09
 # excerpt: ""
 image:
 ---

 I am currently a postdoctoral fellow at Perimeter Institute for Theoretical Physics.
 My mathematical interests include combinatorial algebraic geometry and applications to scattering amplitudes in physics.
-I was a Chancellor's Fellow at UC Davis for five months, mentored by Jaroslav Trnka.
+Before that I was a Chancellor's Fellow at UC Davis for five months, mentored by Jaroslav Trnka.
 I completed a PhD at UC Berkeley in May 2026, advised by Bernd Sturmfels.
 Before that I was at Amherst College, where I wrote a senior thesis on elliptic pairs under the guidance of Jenia Tevelev.
 In my free time, I rock climb, run, read comics, and play guitar.

-Contact: lpratt [symbol] perimeterinstitute[symbol] ca
+Contact: lpratt [symbol] perimeterinstitute [symbol] ca

 Google scholar: [link](https://scholar.google.com/citations?user=1VJcY6gAAAAJ&hl=en)